Kenneth T. Jackson - Robert Moses, Hero of New York?

 Kenneth Jackson 0:15:36

-Well, first of all, I just need to make a point that it's not just New York City.
-I mean, Jones Beach is on Long Island.
-A lot of those highways, the Northern State Parkway, the Southern State Parkway are built outside the city and also big projects, the Power Authority in upstate New York.
-He also was consultant around the world in cities and transportation.
-So his influence was really felt far beyond New York City.
-And of course, New York City is so big and so important.
-I think also that we might want to think about, at least I think so, what do I say, the counterfactual argument.
-Can you imagine?
-I can remember when I was in the Air Force, we lived next door to a couple from New York City.
-We didn't know New York City at the time.
-And I can't remember whether she or he was from the Bronx or Brooklyn, but they had they made us understand how incredibly much he must have loved her to go to Brooklyn or the Bronx to see her and pick her up for days and stuff like this.
-You couldn't get there.
-I mean, it would take you three hours to go from the Rockaways in Brooklyn to somewhere in the Northern Bronx.
-But the roads that Moses built, you know, I know at rush hour they're jammed, but you know, right this minute on a Sunday, you can whiz around New York City on these expressways that Moses built.
-It's hard to imagine New York without.
-The only thing Moses didn't do was the subway, and many people have criticized him because the subways were deteriorated between the time they were built in the early part of the 20th century in 1974 when Carol wrote to Power Broker.
+The only thing Moses didn't do was the subway, and many people have criticized him because the subways deteriorated between the time they were built in the early part of the 20th century in 1974 when Caro wrote to Power Broker.
 But so had public transit systems all over the United States.
 And the public transit system in New York is now better than it was 50 years ago.
 So that trajectory has changed.
-And all these other cities, you know, Pittsburgh used to have 600,000 people.
-Now it has 300,000.
-Cleveland used to have 900,000 and something.
-Now it's below five.
-Detroit used to have two million.
-Now it's 600 something thousand.
-St. Louis used to have 850,000.
-Now it's three hundreds.
-I mean, the steep drop in all these other cities in the Midwest and Northeast, even Washington and even Boston and Philadelphia, they all declined except New York City, which even though it was way bigger than any of them in 1950 is bigger now than it was then.
+And all these other cities, Pittsburgh used to have 600,000 people now it has 300,000, Cleveland used to have 900,000 and now it's below five, Detroit used to have 2 million now it's 600 thousand, St. Louis used to have 850,000 now it's 300,000.
+The steep drop in all these other cities in the Midwest and Northeast, even Washington and even Boston and Philadelphia.
+They all declined except New York City, which even though it was way bigger than any of them in 1950 is bigger now than it was then.
 More people crammed into this small space.
 And Moses had something to do with that.

 0:18:22 Would NYC Have Fallen Without Moses?